isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1568.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-iMakan - 2 x Kiosks + KDS & Number Display with Analytics
+672.9

 ### Support Level
-Up to Food Services for SMEs <br>
+Up to Additional criteria:
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Digital/ Online Ordering and Payment and Online Food Delivery
+Web URL: www.sleek.com
+Contact Hotline: +6569092214
+Contact Email: sales@sleek.sg

 ### Contact Information
-17580
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.